 European heritage days

-Boasting such iconic buildings as the Eiffel Tower, the Sacré Cœur Basilica, Notre Dame Cathedral and the Arc de Triomphe, Paris has a wealth of heritage.
-On the third weekend of September each year, numerous monuments in Paris region open up to the public for the European Heritage Days (20 to 22 September).
-A number of events are organized on this occasion to enable visitors to see little-known facets of familiar venues or to discover places that are usually closed to the public, such as the Élysée Palace.
-For this 2018 edition, cultural heritage and the art of sharing are in the spotlight!
+Boasting such iconic buildings as the Eiffel Tower, the Sacré Cœur Basilica and the Arc de Triomphe, Paris has a wealth of heritage.
+On the third weekend of September each year, numerous monuments in Paris region open up to the public for the European Heritage Days (19 to 20 September 2020).
+On this occasion, many one-off activities and tours are organized to enable people to discover (or rediscover) well-known venues and visit places that are usually off-limits to the general public, such as the Élysée Palace.

-The summer season continues, The Festival d’Automne has the most eclectic offering, with top-quality events in various fields: dance, cinema and theatre.
-For fans of jazz and swing, Jazz à La Villette is a must-see – all the more so as it’s now a family outing, including a kids’ version of the festival : Jazz à la Villette for Kids.
+The summer season continues, The Festival d’Automne (from September to December 2020) has the most eclectic offering, with top-quality events in various fields: dance, cinema and theatre.
+For fans of jazz and swing, Jazz à La Villette (4 - 13 september) is a must-see – all the more so as it’s now a family outing, including a kids’ version of the festival : Jazz à la Villette for Kids.

 Design and fashion

-During Paris Design Week, the City of Light turns into the world’s design capital (5-14 September).
+During Paris Design Week, the City of Light turns into the world’s design capital (from 3 to 12 Septembre 2020).
 Each year the event draws more than a hundred designers from around the globe who come to Paris to show their latest creations.
-Save the date, Fashion Week returns on 23 September with women’s ready-to-wear fashion shows (until 1 October).
+Save the date, Fashion Week returns (on 28 September 2020) with women’s ready-to-wear fashion shows (until 6 October 2020).

-On your marks, get set, go!
-It is race time again with La Parisienne, the all-women’s race (8 September).
-This year’s theme ‘Far West’ while the legendary Paris-Versailles draws some 20,000 participants on the last Sunday in September each year.
-The 42th edition will start from the foot of the Eiffel Tower on 29 September and the runners will cover a distance of 16 km all the way to the Château de Versailles.
+Postponed to 2021 : On your marks, get set, go!
+It is race time again with La Parisienne (13 September 2020), the all-women’s race while the legendary Paris-Versailles draws some 20,000 participants on the last Sunday in September each year.
+The 43rd edition will start from the foot of the Eiffel Tower (on 27 September 2020) and the runners will cover a distance of 16 km all the way to the Château de Versailles.

-In September, DJs, record labels, radio stations and music lovers take to the streets for the Techno Parade, a celebration of electronic music in all its forms.
+In September, DJs, record labels, radio stations and music lovers take to the streets for the Techno Parade (dates to be confirmed), a celebration of electronic music in all its forms.
 On the concert scene, the end of the month looks full of musical surprises, but patience, the programme for September is still under wraps!
+(Postponed to 2021)

-To get some fresh air and make the most of the late summer days before the kids go back to school, head for La Fête au Bois de Boulogne (formerly known as the Fête à Neuneu) which takes up residence in the Bois de Boulogne in early September.
+To get some fresh air and make the most of the late summer days before the kids go back to school, head for La Fête au Bois de Boulogne (formerly known as the Fête à Neuneu) which takes up residence in the Bois de Boulogne in early September (dates to be confirmed).
 The fair has been delighting young and old for more than 30 years, with rides and attractions for all ages, including merry-go-rounds, mini-roller coasters, swing carousels and a Big Wheel.